 Parties involved in Marko Vs DoorDash Settlement

-The final hearing is scheduled on November 30th 2021.
+The final hearing is scheduled for November 30th, 2021.
 While you do not have to go there, you can see things unfold firsthand, if you want to.
-Hearing is held at Los Angeles County Superior Court.
+The hearing is held at Los Angeles County Superior Court.